 But when I stepped inside, I froze.
 The overwhelming beauty of the interiors was enough to make me completely forget my camera for a while!
 A completely different ensemble greeted me.
 The serene whiteness of the stone walls, bathed in shimmering colours that emanated from the stained glass windows was mesmerizing.
 For me it was second only to the Taj Mahal which I have visited a few times back in India.
 When I am inside monuments like the Taj Mahal or the Sagrada Familia, I wonder what inspired some men to envision and build a place of such grandeur!

-The photographer in me sprang to life as I started making different compositions inside the basilica.
+Yes, the photographer in me sprang to life as I started making different compositions inside and outside the basilica.
 The roof of the Sagrada Familia is in perfect symmetry, and it is in such moments that composing photographs sometimes becomes a challenge.
 It is said Gaudi used inspiration from nature, with the roof resembling a honeycomb, and there are hardly any tutorials on how to photograph a honeycomb 😉

 To design and create interiors that are perfectly round, without any sharp corners reflects the precision with which the architecture has been planned.
 The elaborate roof, the huge columns, doors of different sizes and finally the towering alter, all make for an enthralling visit.

 According to the original plan, there are eighteen spires in the Sagrada Familia, all of different height, designed to represent in the ascending order – the Twelve Apostles, Four Evangelists, the Virgin Mary, and the tallest spire representing Jesus Christ.